Navigate

 This Website

-That being said, if I'm working on a project for someone else, I don't post anything until it has been made public or I get approval.
-And, when asked, I will refrain from posting any work-in-progress shots at all.
+(That being said, if I'm working on a project for someone else, I don't post anything until it has been made public or I get approval.
+And, when asked, I will refrain from posting any work-in-progress shots at all.)

+But that's also why I'm happy to share my experience with building this website itself!
+Because it is just as much of a creative endeavor as my costume or puppetry work.
 If you'd like to peek behind the curtain and see the resources and process of making this site, click the button below:

 Theater Blog